Sable and The Supers Ch. 04byFalcinator©

 She struggled to recover, gasping, head spinning, the position making it difficult for her to breathe.

-She felt the metal of the pillar move again, and a cold lump bumped against her stretched and dripping wet pussy lips.
+A second cold lump bumped against her stretched and dripping wet pussy lips.

 "Don't you fucking..." she began gasping before the pincers again seized her clit and she screamed as the dildo, monstrously fat, pushed inside her with barely any resistance beyond the spasming clench of her walls around it.